Skip to main content

 e.
 Cardholders are responsible for procuring green products and services under the Green Procurement Program as prescribed by Executive Order 13834 and by DoD and Army policies.
 Green procurement applies to the purchase of recovered materials, energy and water efficient products, alternative fuels and fuel efficiency, bio-based products, non-ozone depleting substances, environmentally preferable products and services, and toxic and hazardous chemicals.
 The following are mandatory Green Procurement purchases: paper, toner, office products, office recycle containers, and office trash cans.
 The following are the only exceptions to purchasing green products and services: the pricing is considered unreasonable; item/service does not meet reasonable standards; or item/service will not meet the time frame needed.
 Exceptions must be documented.
 Recommended sources for green products are AbilityOne, FedMall, and GSA Advantage.

 f.
 OCONUS Units.
 For the use of the GPC outside the U.S., CHs must follow policy in accordance with DFARS 213.301(2).
 To ensure the CH does not exceed $25,000 for OCONUS purchases, the total purchase price must include the currency conversion rate prior to making the purchase.
-If a CH makes a purchase from an OCONUS location for use OCONUS and the vendor is located in the U.S., this would be considered a reach-back purchase and the MPT for a reach-back purchase is $10,000.
-Any reach-back purchase over $10,000 is subject to simplified acquisition procedures and should be sent to the contracting office to make the purchase.
+If a CH makes a purchase from an OCONUS location for use OCONUS and the vendor location is CONUS, this would be considered a reach-back purchase and the MPT for a reach-back purchase is $10,000.
+Any reach- back purchase over $10,000 is subject to simplified acquisition procedures and should be sent to the contracting office for action.

 g.
 For purchases made in the Contiguous United States (CONUS) for use overseas, the CH must contact their local Director of Logistics Traffic Management Office for assistance regarding transportation and packaging requirements and/or instructions prior to contacting the vendor.
 CHs must ensure the final price includes all costs associated with the mode of transportation and packaging selected to the destination country, customs import duties, and any other charges that may accrue.
 See DoD Directive 4500.54-E, DoD Foreign Clearance Program for compliance with host nation customs requirements.

 i.
 Terms and Conditions.
-Cardholders do not have the authority to approve or sign written vendor terms and conditions.
-Cardholders will consult their A/OPC or local legal office for additional guidance.
+Neither cardholders nor billing officials have the authority to approve or sign written vendor terms and conditions.
+Cardholders will consult their A/OPC, contracting office, and/or local legal office for additional guidance.

 j.
 Convenience Check Accounts.
 The management controls, procedures, and restrictions included in this regulation also apply to the use of convenience checking accounts.
 Convenience checks are an alternative only when the GPC is not feasible and the activity has evaluated all alternatives and determined the checks as the most advantageous.
 Before a check is issued, the requiring organization must document their effort to find a merchant that accepts the GPC.
 Convenience checks must not be used for more than one half of the MPT per Public Law 115-91.
+Checkwriters who write checks over the convenience check MPT (see Table 1-2) will have their convenience check account terminated.
 See Chapter 10.

 6-2.
 GPC Purchasing Process